imZontik/Elvinchik/README.md

 # Hi guys! 😀

-● My name is Elvin and I am Python Developer
+● My name is Elvin and I am Python Developer\n
 ● I am using Python, JavaScript, HTML5, CSS3, Django and PostgreSQL

 Languages and Tools